openstack-archive/fuel-plugin-nsxv/doc/user/source/environment.rst

    .. image:: /image/wizard-step2.png
       :scale: 70 %

 #.
-Once you get environment created add one or more controller node.
+Once you get environment created add one or more controller nodes.

 Pay attention on which interface you assign *Public* network, OpenStack controllers must have connectivity with NSX Manager host through *Public*